-• Cut food into as small pieces as required for the person’s situation.
+Cut food into as small pieces as required for the person’s situation.

 	• Offer more food at the time of the day when the person is the most hungry and the least tired.

-• To increase the appeal of food for those with decreased taste and smell by offering foods with stronger tastes.
+	• To increase the appeal of food for those with decreased taste and smell by offering them foods with stronger tastes.

 	• Use milk and cream in place of water in soups and cooked cereals to boost calorie intake.

 	• Add saturated fats by adding butter or olive oil on foods to boost calorie intake.

 	• Add nonfat dried milk powder to foods like yogurt, mashed potatoes, gravy and sauces to boost calorie intake.

 	• Offer them milk and fruit shakes as a drink.

-• Offer pureed, finely ground foods, similar to baby food if the person has difficulty chewing and swallowing.
+	• Offer them pureed, finely ground foods, similar to baby food if the person has difficulty chewing and swallowing.

 	• Between meals, provide nourishing snacks, such as pudding, stewed fruits and finger foods.